• Skip to primary navigation

 prepared baked oatmeal with strawberries

-Feeling extra thankful for every meal I am able to put on the table during these difficult times.
-One thing that has made my day easier as a stay-at-home-mom is having something prepared ahead of time for breakfast.
-If you are trying to adjust to a new routine, I’d recommend you try it too!
+One thing that has made my day easier as a mom is having something prepared ahead of time for breakfast.

 white dish of strawberry baked oatmeal